leomotors/salim-bot/README.md

     `git clone https://github.com/Leomotors/Salim-Bot`

-- Add your token in DISCORD_TOKEN of .env
+- Add required .env parameters

 - For the first time, do `npm install` or `yarn install` to install dependencies and `npm run build` or `yarn build` to build the bot.